Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Predicting Time Evolution

 Specifically, at every step in time, we choose an agent randomly and choose a block with a weight proportional to the amount of empty spaces it has.
 The agent then moves from its current block $b$ to the chosen block $b'$ with probability:

 where $\Delta$ denotes the change due to the proposed move.
-By evolving the ensemble of altered states according to the above rule, we can numerically predict the evolution of the joint density distributions, up to a constant-time scale difference (See SI Section S8 for reasons of introducing a time scale).
+By evolving the ensemble of altered states according to the above rule, we can numerically predict the evolution of the joint density distributions, up to a constant-time scale difference (See SI Section S6.3 for reasons of introducing a time scale).
 We can extract the time scale easily by comparing the rate of steady-state fluctuations in the Schelling simulation and the TD-DFFT model.
-This TD-DFFT model corresponds to the adiabatic approximation of Kohn-Sham Time-Dependent Density-functional Theory \cite{kohn1965self,runge1984density,thiele2008adiabatic} (See SI Section S9), whose predictions can be determined exactly through a master equation approach as well (See SI Section S8).
+This TD-DFFT model corresponds to the adiabatic approximation of Kohn-Sham Time-Dependent Density-functional Theory \parencite{kohn1965self,runge1984density,thiele2008adiabatic} (See SI Section S7.1), whose predictions can be determined exactly through a master equation description as well (See SI Section S6.2).